TarifaTools/tarifa-website/_posts/2015-02-25-why-tarifa.markdown

 ## Local downstream distribution of Cordova

-<span class='tarifa'>tarifa</span> tries to cover all these goals and I hope will helps you to build and maintain more Cordova apps.
+<span class='tarifa'>tarifa</span> tries to cover these goals and I hope will helps you to build and maintain more Cordova apps.
+You can see <span class='tarifa'>tarifa</span> as a local downstream distribution of Cordova that helps us to improve our workflow.